shocknet/Lightning.Pub/README.md

 ### Don't just run a Lightning Node, run a Lightning Pub.

-"Pub" is a `nostr` native account system that makes connecting your node to apps and websites super easy.
+"Pub" is a `nostr` native account system, the goal of the project is to make running Lightning infrastructure for your friends/family/customers easier than previously thought possible.

-Using Nostr relays as transport for encrypted RPCs, Pub eliminates the complexity of WebServer and SSL configurations.
+It may come as a surprise that the biggest hurdle to more Uncle Jim's nodes hasn't been with Bitcoin/Lightning node management itself, that's easily automated as illustrated by bad patterns, like mobile nodes and unreliable Tor connections.

+It's the legacy baggage of traditional web infrastructure, things like IP4, reverse proxies, DNS, Firewalls and SSL certificates, all which require a personal configuration that is a hurdle for most.

+Pub solves these challenges with a [Nostr](https://nostr.info/)-native RPC.
+Being Nostr-native eliminates the complexity of legacy server configuration using completely commoditized and trustless Nostr relays.
+Additionally, some optional services are integrated for backward compatibility with LNURL and Lightning Address.

-By solving the networking and programability hurdles, Pub enables node-runners and Uncle Jim's to bring their Friends, Family and Customers into Bitcoin's permissionless circular economy.
-All while keeping the Lightning Network decentralized, and custodial scaling free of fiat shitcoin rails and large banks.
+By solving the networking and programability hurdles, Pub enables node-runners and Uncle Jim's to bring their personal network into Bitcoin's permissionless circular economy.
+All while keeping the Lightning Network decentralized, and custodial scaling free of fiat rails, large banks, and other forms of high-time preference shitcoinery.

 #### Features: